 Step 5: Apply Wax.
 Which reminds me to tell you….I used clear wax on the leather, and a combination of clear + dark wax on the wood.

-So now this misfit has become pretty popular.
-It’s even started to develop a bit of an ego.
-It was “retweeted” by the This Old House team, and even James Young II from DIY Network’s “I Hate My Kitchen”.
+So now this misfit has become pretty popular and was retweeted by the This Old House team, and even James Young II from DIY Network’s “I Hate My Kitchen”.
 That was a pretty exciting 15 seconds of fame there on Twitter.

 …you’ll even start seeing it photobomb most every room picture in my house. :)